huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 Detecting suspension by waiting for a PTO works, but still allows transmission of a full CWND worth of packets between the start of the suspension and the PTO timer.
 We mitigate that by adding a "feedback lost" event.

 In normal operation, successive acknowledgements are received at short intervals.
 These intervals can be predicted if the QUIC implementation supports the "ACK Frequency" extension {{I-D.ietf-quic-ack-frequency}}, which directs the peer to acknowledge packets before a maximum delay.
-The "feedback lost" event is set if expected packet acknowledgements
+The "feedback lost" event is set if expected packet acknowledgements do not arrive after twice the predicted interval.

+Our modified BBR code reacts to this event by resetting the CWND to the current "in-flight" value, which effectively prevents adding new packets until a next acknowledgement is received.
+The "feedback lost" event typically arrives sooner than the PTO event, and thus helps avoiding queue building during the "undetected" phase of suspension defined in

 ## Exit ProbeBW-Up on delay increase.

+We added a test of delay increase when in ProbeBW-Up state.
+This helps avoiding build excessive queues in ProbeBW-up state, and it also avoids lingering in ProbeBW-up state (see {{lingering}}).

+## Entering ProbeBW-UP on the creation of new streams

+The bandwidth drift issue happens largely because there is no synchronization between the increase of bandwidth demand and the probing cycle of BBR.
+We are considering adding a mechanism to synchronize bandwidth probing with period of higher bandwidth demand, characterized for example with the beginning of new streams.

+At the time of this writing, this synchronization mechanism is not yet implemented.

 # Failed experiments